ISTANBUL

 Approach or leave near sundown, and you'll hear the Islamic prayer echo through the streets.
 And if you happen to be there in the rain, as the author once was, the sheets of falling water will transform the amplified audio eerily into a strange waves of what could almost be distorted electric guitars.

-A private tour here can make all the difference.
+It's an impressive experience, and a private tour here can make all the difference.

-Beyond the classic sites, modern travellers should explore Istanbul’s neighbourhoods — Balat’s crumbling charm, Karaköy’s galleries and design cafés, and the Asian side’s Kadıköy district, full of markets, meyhanes, and real local energy.
+Beyond the classic sites, modern travellers should explore Istanbul’s neighbourhoods: Balat’s crumbling charm, Karaköy’s galleries and design cafés, and the Asian side’s Kadıköy district, full of markets, meyhanes, and real local energy.

 Culinary Crossroads: From Palace Kitchens to Street Stalls